Mr. Luis Saldaña

 From 2006 through 2011, Mr. Davis was a member and section leader of the Carolina Crown Drum and Bugle Corps.
 During his time with Crown, the corps improved from 8th place in his initial year to winning two Jim Ott Awards for brass performance, and continues to see success in the drum corps activity.

-Mr. Davis spends his summers as a member of the brass staff at the Arizona Academy Drum and Bugle Corps, where he is fortunate to work with a wonderful group of friends and educators.
+Mr. Davis spends his summers as a member of the brass staff at the Santa Clara Vanguard Drum and Bugle Corps, where he is fortunate to work with a wonderful group of friends and educators.
+From 2015-2017, Mr. Davis was a member of the brass staff at the Arizona Academy Drum and Bugle Corps, where he helped the corps achieve their first Top 12 Finals appearance in the history of the organization.
 He lives in Houston with his two dogs, Rogue and Indiana.

 Mr. Dustin Stahmer